WWE News: John Cena & Nikki Bella To Compete Again In Tag Match For MSG Event

 Nearly a year after the duo competed at WWE’s WrestleMania as a tag team, John Cena and Nikki Bella will team up again for a match this coming week.
 The WWE power couple is booked to appear as part of a huge lineup for this Friday’s event in New York City.
-Other superstars set to appear will include WWE Universal Champion Brock Lesnar, in a Triple Threat title defense against two familiar opponents.
+Other superstars set to appear will include WWE Universal Champion Brock Lesnar in a Triple Threat title defense against two familiar opponents.
 Roman Reigns will also be there, despite a recent suspension.
 Here are the latest details on the upcoming WWE match card for MSG.

 Hustle.
 Loyalty.
 And Respect. @JohnCena earns it every time at The Garden and he’s back this Friday on the Road to #Wrestlemania!https://t.co/CNezFsm2x8 WWE #WWE #WWEMSG #JohnCena pic.twitter.com/45Tfbbr0jU